laulandn/goliath_m68k/README.md

 + Requires Appearance Manager (Will not launch or crash at start without).
 + Requires OpenTransport (Starts, but not functional without).
 + Requires Internet Config 2.0+ (Will warn if not avail).

+NOTE: There is a bug that will cause files to have generic looking icons on some systems that I have not fully tracked down.